 - 6. The OfS is the independent regulator of higher education in England.
-We were established by the Higher Education and Research Act 2017 (HERA), which sets out our general duties and functions.
-We regulate the higher education market in the interests of students, who are investing in their education as something of lasting value throughout their lives.
-Our primary aim is to ensure that English higher education is delivering positive outcomes for students past, present and future. - 7.
-We also distribute government funding, which is provided to secure a graduate workforce that will strengthen the health of the economy, society and individuals.
-For providers, registration
+We were established by the Higher Education and Research Act 2017 (HERA), which sets out our functions and the general duties which guide us in undertaking those functions.5 We regulate the higher education market in the interests of students, who are investing in their education as something of lasting value throughout their lives.
+Our objectives are that all students, from all backgrounds, and with the ability and desire to undertake higher education: - a. are supported to access, succeed in, and progress from, higher education.